FAQ

 Flex tickets are vouchers, and when purchasing a season subscription to the Mainstage or Studio (or both), you can also select the voucher option if you're not sure what days you want to reserve just yet.

-Tickets can be exchanged for a different performance date, for the same show.
-Or they can be exchanged for customer credit and used for any future show (this does not expire by season).
+Tickets can be exchanged for a different performance date for the same show.
+Or they can be exchanged for any future show.
+Exchanges and Returns must be done 24 hours prior to the start of your performance by calling the Box Office.

 We believe theatre should be accessible to everybody, so we do not have or enforce a dress code beyond the obvious: clothes and shoes must be worn.